noahskahn/PyShader/README.md

 pip install pygame PyOpenGL
 ```

+For easiest use, download/clone and open this project within PyCharm.
+The .idea file will aide in this.
+If you'd rather use another editor, simply copy / use / modify the `mainfile.py`

 ## Usage
 Run the script in your preferred Python environment.
 This will open a window displaying a red triangle rendered using OpenGL.
 The program is set up to handle window close events gracefully.